Student Coin (STC) Trading 6.3% Lower Over Last 7 Days

-Student Coin (STC) traded down 1.1% against the dollar during the one day period ending at 11:00 AM ET on March 17th.
-During the last week, Student Coin has traded down 6.3% against the dollar.
-Student Coin has a market capitalization of $23.80 million and $374,409.00 worth of Student Coin was traded on exchanges in the last day.
-One Student Coin coin can now be purchased for about $0.0045 or 0.00000011 BTC on major exchanges.
+Student Coin (STC) traded down 3.7% against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on March 18th.
+Student Coin has a total market capitalization of $22.82 million and $637,004.00 worth of Student Coin was traded on exchanges in the last day.
+During the last week, Student Coin has traded 6.3% lower against the U.S. dollar.
+One Student Coin coin can currently be purchased for approximately $0.0043 or 0.00000011 BTC on exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.